galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

 We have obtained the fully phased contig graphs (as {GFA} files) of hap1 and hap2, but these must be converted to FASTA format for subsequent steps.
+We will use a tool developed from the VGP: **gfastats**. gfastats is a tool suite that allows for manipulation and evaluation of FASTA and GFA files, but in this instance we will use it to convert our GFAs to FASTA files.
+Later on we will use it to generate standard summary statistics for our assemblies.

 > <hands-on-title>convert GFA to FASTA</hands-on-title>
 >
-> 1. {% tool [gfastats](toolshed.g2.bx.psu.edu/repos/iuc/gfa_to_fa/gfa_to_fa/0.1.2) %} with the following parameters:
+> 1. {% tool [gfastats](toolshed.g2.bx.psu.edu/repos/bgruening/gfastats/gfastats/1.3.6+galaxy0) %} with the following parameters:
 >    - {% icon param-files %} *"Input GFA file"*: select `Hap1 contigs graph` and the `Hap2 contigs graph` datasets
 >
 >    > <tip-title>Select multiple datasets</tip-title>